 - Ability to float geographically – Contract companies have branches all throughout the states – and potentially abroad as well.
 If you want to work in another state and you are unfamiliar with the area, going contract would be a great way to familiarize yourself with your surroundings.

-- Less job security – School districts cancel their contracts with contract companies frequently, sometimes as frequently as yearly – it depends on union rules.
+- Less job security – School districts cancel their contracts with contract companies frequently.
+It can sometimes be as frequently as yearly – it depends on union rules.
 So even if the district expects to have a vacancy in the next year, they might have to release you and attempt to hire a direct employee.
-Additionally, if there is a shortage in cash, the contract employees are the first to be considered for dismissal due to the lack of union coverage.
+Additionally, if there is a shortage in cash, the contract employees are the first to be dismissed.
+That is because of the lack of union coverage.

 - No union membership – A contract employee usually lacks the benefits and the protection from the teacher’s union.
 If access to a union is important to you, this is something to consider.

 - No summer pay – The hourly rate of pay for contract employee only is paid for time spent in the building.
 The contract company does not typically hold money aside to distribute during the summer.
-If you are able to manage and save money for the summer, you should be fine; however, budgeting is a challenge for a lot of people and there’s nothing worse than running out of money during the summer.
+If you are able to manage and save money for the summer, you should be fine; however, budgeting is a challenge for a lot of people.
+There’s nothing worse than running out of money during the summer.

 - No pension – The contract company will not be putting money into a pension for your future retirement.
 However, obtaining a personal 401K or a 403b could be an option, depending on your contract company.

-- Feeling different and apart from regular staff – When I worked a year as a contract employee, I felt different from the regular staff.
-They included me as much as they could, but I still didn’t feel a part of the staff when there were school meetings and discussions about things that related to the district.
+- Feeling different and apart from regular staff – When I was a contract employee, I felt different from the regular staff.
+They included me as much as they could, but I still didn’t feel a part of the staff.
+I was often left out of the loop when there were school meetings and discussions about things that related to the district.
 I’m assuming this varies greatly in schools and districts.

-I’ve worked for a few years in a district in the Midwest, but I want to spend a year in Hawaii learning how to surf.
+I’ve worked for a few years for a district in the Midwest.
+I want to spend a year in Hawaii learning how to surf.
 Should I sign up with a contract company or should I work directly for a district?
-Every circumstance is different, but this sounds like a perfect opportunity to work contract because working in Hawaii sounds like a fun adventure – not a permanent move.
+Here you could work for a contract company.
+That’s because working in Hawaii sounds like a fun adventure – not a permanent move.

 I’m looking at a position with the district in which I live (we own our home) and where my children will be students.
 I could go contract or I could work directly for the district.
 It sounds like you really want to put down roots in the district.
 Your best move is to work directly for the district because the long term gains in salary will outweigh any short term pay increases.